200+ Travel Agent Rates, 2023 [+PDF Download]

 32. Westin Hotels

-At the time of writing this, two sample destinations (NYC and Minneapolis at the same hotel category and booking dates) offered a 25% discount.
-Keep in mind that travel agent discounts are off full price, not member prices or other discount prices like AAA or AARP.
+Keep in mind that Hilton travel agent discounts are off full price, not Hilton Honors discounts, pay in full, or other discount prices like AAA or AARP.

-Agents can book two rooms for a seven-night maximum at a travel agent rate.
+Agents can book two rooms for a seven-night maximum at Hilton travel agent rates.
 Below is an example of what it looks like on the user end.
+You can search the hotels with Hilton travel agent rates here.

 Hyatt Hotels Travel Agent Rates

-Here's how you can access Hilton's travel agent rates:
+Here's how you can book Hilton's travel agent rates:

 2. Go to Hilton's travel agent site and click "Special Rates" then select the "Travel Agents" option.